Find deep inner peace and spiritual strength.

 The Mine and Lapidary are in different countries and at least one middleman is involved.

-This Amethyst comes from the Anahi Mine in eastern Bolivia.
+This Amethyst comes from an Amethyst Mine in Brazil.

 Most of the mining is underground and causes relatively little environmental damage.